Estimated read time: 5 minutes

 I’m a big fan of having ongoing relationships with companies that make my life easier and that get me value.
 I want to have a subscription with them.

-To get started, look at what products and services you offer that lend themselves to that ongoing relationship.
+To start, look at what products and services you offer that lend themselves to that ongoing relationship.